Welcome to our collection of favorite birding websites and apps! Everything listed below is completely free unless otherwise indicated.

 Created by: Cornell Lab of Ornithology

 Online guide to birds and birdwatching.
 Includes study guides, identification guides, lots of great articles, and links to several live cams.
-A tremendous birding resource, also from Cornell Lab of Ornithology.
-Would require internet or cell connection.
+A wonderful birding resource, also from Cornell Lab of Ornithology.

 merlin.allaboutbirds.org website, Merlin app

-The app based on the Sibley Guide to Birds includes all of the content in the printed guide as well as over 2800 audio recordings, additional text, complete seasonal status data for every species in every state and province, hundreds of searchable criteria, and much more.
-App Store or Google Play, works without internet or cell connection. $19.99
+Based on the Sibley Guide to Birds, this app includes all of the content in the printed guide as well as over 2800 audio recordings, additional text, complete seasonal status data for every species in every state and province, hundreds of searchable criteria, and much more.
+Available on the App Store or Google Play.

 A good bird guide for mobile devices.
-Also works without internet or phone service.
-Again, App Store or Google Play.
+Available on the App Store or Google Play.

 audubon.org/app

-The Audubon Bird Guide is a free and complete field guide to over 800 species of North American birds, right in your pocket.
-Built for all experience levels, it will help you identify the birds around you, keep track of the birds you’ve seen, and get outside to find new birds near you.
-As usual – App Store or Google Play.
-May need cell or internet connection.
+The Audubon Bird Guide is a free and complete field guide to over 800 species of North American birds.
+Built for all experience levels, it will help you identify the birds around you, keep track of the birds you’ve seen, and learn more about each individual species.

 iNaturalist.org website and app